-Description This unit uses a blended learning approach to introduce diagnostic entities in surgical pathology entities of neuropathology, cardiorespiratory pathology, genito-urinary pathology, salivary gland and endocrine pathology, skin and soft tissue pathology.
-The unit provides training in basic research skills, communication skills, and critical thinking.
+Description This subject uses a blended learning approach to introduce diagnostic entities in surgical pathology entities of neuropathology, cardiorespiratory pathology, genito-urinary pathology, salivary gland and endocrine pathology, skin and soft tissue pathology.
+The subject provides training in basic research skills, communication skills, and critical thinking.
 The self-directed online learning module is composed of digitalized images, practical notes, recorded lectures and quizzes on the diagnostic approach to important pathological entities of the central nervous system and spinal cord.

 Student Contribution Band HECS Band 2 10cp

 Level Postgraduate Coursework Level 7 subject

 Equivalent Subjects MEDI 7032 - Surgical Pathology 1